clintcparker/name-on/README.md

 ## API

 That's right there's an API.
-You never know when you'll need to `curl` this beacuse because you haven't installed the CLI yet.
+You never know when you'll need to `curl` this because you haven't installed the CLI yet.

 `curl https://name-on.site/api/name`